Congolese Hold Their Breath, Wondering If This Presidential Election Will Be Credible

 "The machines, being used for the first time, have been criticized by opposition candidates who argue they're vulnerable to vote fraud," Quist-Arcton said.

 Election monitors confirmed that voting machines in many places failed to work or jammed while being used.
-Congolese opposition candidates alleged widespread irregularities and questioned why voters' registers had not arrived at some polling stations in opposition strongholds in Kinshasa, Quist-Arcton reported.
+Congolese opposition candidates alleged widespread irregularities and questioned why voters' registrations had not arrived at some polling stations in opposition strongholds in Kinshasa, Quist-Arcton reported.

 While the day was mostly peaceful, violence broke out at a polling station in South Kivu province in eastern Congo.
 Reuters reported a police officer shot and killed a young man after a dispute over alleged voting fraud.
 The crowd then beat the officer to death, a witness and a local politician said.